rajkundalia/mcp-toolbox/client/inspector_integration.md

 ```

 In the Inspector UI:
-1. Select "toolbox-sse" from the server dropdown
+1. Select transport type as SSE
 2. Click "Connect"
-3. Click "Initialize"
-4. You should see "Connected" status
+3You should see "Connected" status

 ### Step 6: Test HTTP Server